OpenJML/openjml.github.io/tutorial/Postconditions.md

 indeed did not matter what result was returned).
 We will return to this subject in [Calling Specified Methods](MethodCalls).

-Sometimes you may wish to refer to the value returned by a method in the postcon dition.
+Sometimes you may wish to refer to the value returned by a method in the postcondition.
 This value is referenced as `\result`.
-Like all JML keywords in expressi on, `\result` begins with a backslash so it does conflioct with a Java identifie
+Like all JML keywords in expression, `\result` begins with a backslash so it will not conflict with a Java identifier.
-r. `\result` may only be used in `ensures` clauses of method specifications for methods that return values (and not for constructors).
-Here is a simple example :
+ `\result` may only be used in `ensures` clauses of method specifications for methods that return values (and not for constructors).
+Here is a simple example:
 ```
 {% include_relative T_ensures3.java %}
 ```